ahw/vim-hooks/README.md

 changes, their capabilities almost always end there.
 How about when you need to minify and closure-compile your JavaScript?
 And compile and minify your Sass files?
 Maybe you need to copy them to another place in the filesystem.
-Maybe you're working off a remote server.
-And you'd really like to see the results updated in more than just Chrome.

 Recently I've also added the ability to use Vim as a sort of REPL by passing in the `vimhook.bufferoutput` option flag in the source of any VimHook